Sublimation for Beginners: Your Ultimate Guide to Getting Started

 Questions About How Dye Sublimation Works

-Get my instant download digital files for my free sublimation designs you see in this guide, as well as my test “subliflower” with color hex codes!
+Get my instant download digital files for my free sublimation designs you see in this guide, pre-press checklist, and my test subliflower with color hex codes!

 Now I know I haven’t covered everything there is to know about sublimation here, but I am always happy to help more!
 Watch for more sublimation tutorials and please ask any questions you have in our Facebook group or tag me on social media with #jennifermaker.